holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

     // The roles that need to be filled (by DNAs) for this app.
     roles: Vec<AppRoleManifest>,

-    // If true, the app should be installed without needing to specify
+    // If true, the app should be installed without needing to specify membrane
-    // membrane proofs.
-The app's cells will be in an incompletely
+    // proofs.
+The app's cells will be in an incompletely instantiated state
-    // instantiated state until membrane proofs are supplied for each.
+    // until membrane proofs are supplied for each.
     membrane_proofs_deferred: bool,
 }

 struct AppRoleManifest {
     // The ID which will be used to refer to:
-    // - this role,
+    // * this role,
-    // - the DNA which fills it,
+    // * the DNA which fills it,
-    // - and the cell(s) created from that DNA
+    // * and the cell(s) created from that DNA
     name: Rolename,

     // Determines if, how, and when a Cell will be provisioned.
     provisioning: Option<CellProvisioning>,

-    // The location of the DNA bundle resource, and options to modify it
+    // The location of the DNA bundle resource, and options to modify it before
-    // before instantiating in a Cell.
+    // instantiating in a Cell.
     dna: AppRoleDnaManifest,
 }